From French

 Pancetta, sometimes called Italian-style bacon, is very similar to prosciutto, but pancetta comes from the pig’s belly, like bacon, whereas prosciutto comes from the hind leg.

-The pork belly used to make Pancetta is salted, cured, rubbed with herbs, and hung to air dry and cure for two to three months.
+The pork belly used to make Pancetta is salted, cured, rubbed with herbs, and hung to air dry and cured for two to three months.
 It’s usually then cut paper-thin when served on a charcuterie board.
 While most pancetta is not smoked, pancetta affumicata is smoked, similar to bacon.

 Speck Ham